AnmolKumar153/CYBERFLUX/README.md

 # CyberFlux

-so basically i was learning about cybersecurity and URL based attacks and i thought why not just build something instead of only reading about it. that's how this project started. it's a URL checker that looks at a link and tells you whether it seems safe or not.
+So basically i was learning about cybersecurity and URL based attacks and i thought why not just build something instead of only reading about it. that's how this project started. it's a URL checker that looks at a link and tells you whether it seems safe or not.

 it's not perfect but it covers the important stuff and it actually works, which i'm pretty happy about.